 Produce and Farmers Markets in Panama

-The best place to buy fresh flowers is, without a doubt, the farmers market in Calidonia at the end of Via Espana (this is a different one from that mentioned above).
+The best place to buy fresh flowers is, without a doubt, the farmers market in Calidonia.
+This is a different one from that mentioned above and is at the end of Via Espana.
 It’s on the left-hand side in front of a casino, and you can see the flowers on the road.
 They also sell things like fresh eucalyptus and medicinal herbs much cheaper than a grocery store.

 We have an excellent seafood market here in Panama.
 In fact, it’s as popular for tourists looking to try some authentic ceviche as it is for locals shopping for tonight’s dinner.
 The market offers an amazing selection of very fresh seafood and they even have a nice little restaurant upstairs where you can eat the freshest seafood available anywhere in the city.
 Make sure to try their ceviche and the Panamanian special which is Corvina frita con patacones (fried corvina with plantains.)
 Grabbing lunch at the Mercado de Mariscos is sure to be delicious, cheap, and as fresh as it gets!

-If we missed any of your favorite spots for grocery shopping in Panama, leave a comment below telling us about it!
+In conclusion, if we missed any of your favorite spots for grocery shopping in Panama, leave a comment below telling us about it!